hahatwz/Project_Prototype/README.md

-# Securing MEAN Stack (Angular 5) Web Application using Passport
+# Automated Agriculture System Web Application using Passport

 To run locally: